jitendrajat10099/Competitive-Programming--Solution/README.md

 * give **problem link** or **problem** and write code

 if any section not found you can create it
-    - like hackerrank is missing now
+    - like codeforces is missing now